ApeWorX/ape/docs/quickstart.rst

     # ape runs a script from the script folder?
 Example?
 Do we need to show an example?

-How does Ape as a package work and why is it useful?
+Ape as a package works both in ``ape run`` scripts and it also can be used in other python programs via import.
 Ape also works as a package.
 You can use the same networks, accounts, and projects from the ape package as you can in the cli:

 .. code-block:: python